1000hp: Live performance

-On August 4, Godsmack took the stage at the iHeartRadio Theater in New York City as part of the iHeartRadio Live Series for an intimate live performance.
+On August 4, 2014, Godsmack took the stage at the iHeartRadio Theater in New York City as part of the iHeartRadio Live Series for an intimate live performance.
 The show, which was streamed online, saw the band perform 1000hp live for the first time.

 Reception

-Critical

 ARTISTdirect reviewer Rick Florino gave the song a favorable review and described it as a "bombastic Boston bruiser of epic proportions" and that "all of the hallmarks of the band's patented sound remain intact."
 Florino concluded his review by saying, "It's the kind of tune you could hear at sports events and during high-octane action movie set pieces for years to come.
 It's exactly how real rock should sound in 2014, and it's one of the best singles of the year."
 A less favorable review came from Shelly Barclay of AXS, who felt that the song was not on a par with the band's other singles, stating, "The song does not have the same guttural edge as songs like 'Keep Away'."
 However, she went on to say that the song "holds its own in the band's library of rock tunes."

-Commercial

-Upon its release, "1000hp" entered both the Mainstream Rock and Hot Rock Songs charts in Billboard magazine, peaking at number one and twenty-two, respectively.